-The school is clear that exploitation of vulnerable children and radicalisation should be viewed as a safeguarding concern and follows the DfE guidance for schools and childcare providers on preventing children and young people from being drawn into terrorism.
+The school is clear that exploitation of vulnerable children and radicalisation should be viewed as a safeguarding concern and follows the DfE guidance for settings and childcare providers on preventing children and young people from being drawn into terrorism.

-It is possible to protect vulnerable people from extremist ideology and intervene to prevent those at risk of radicalisation being radicalised.
+It is possible to protect people from extremist ideology and intervene to prevent those at risk of radicalisation being radicalised.
 As with other safeguarding risks, staff should be alert to changes in children's behaviour, which could indicate that they may be in need of help or protection.
-Staff should use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include the DSL making a Prevent referral.
+Staff should use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include the DSL making a Prevent Referral.

 The DSL should report concerns that a child may be at risk of radicalisation or involvement in terrorism, use the Prevent referral form to refer cases by e-mail to preventreferrals@surrey.pnn.police.uk.

 If the matter is urgent then Police must be contacted by dialling 999.
-In cases where further advice from the Police is sought dial 101 or 01483 632982 and ask to speak to the Prevent Supervisor for Surrey.
-The DfE has also set up a dedicated telephone helpline for staff and Governors/Proprietor/ Management committee to raise concerns around Prevent (020 7340 7264).
+In cases where further advice from the Police is sought dial 101

+To speak to the Prevent Supervisor for Surrey call 07795043842

+There is a dedicated telephone helpline 0800 0113764 for staff and Governors/Proprietor/ Management committee to raise concerns around Prevent.